Friday, October 19, 2007

 There shall be a rank order for owners to contend for players in the waiver pool.

-The waiver order shall begin the season reflexive to that of the draft order of the league members.
+The waiver order shall begin the season reflexive to that of the natural draft order of the league members.

 Section 11: The scoring for the TCFL shall be as follows: